This cocktail is a fun variation on the traditional Moscow Mule.

-This Mexican Moscow Mule is a fun variation on the traditional Moscow Mule.
-All you have to do is swap in tequila for the usual vodka and you’re in business!
+In order to make a Mexican Moscow Mule, all you have to do is swap in tequila for the usual vodka and you’re in business!

 I was well on my way to enjoying a refreshing Moscow Mule.
 When it came time to select the liquor for this drink, I got to thinking… why not tequila instead of vodka?